Tree Protection Bylaw Review

 There is not a shortage of trees problem in North Saanich and we do not need more bureaucracy.
 Property owners should be able to make their own decisions regarding tree cutting.
 In the same way the Pierre Trudeau once promised to "stay our of the bedrooms of the nation', I would like the municipality to stay out of my back yard.

-Bruce asked over 3 years ago
+Bruce asked almost 4 years ago

 Thank you for the comment.
 We encourage you to provide your feedback through the survey (if you haven't already).